Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Residual Pattern.md

 ```

 ## Patterns
-Once we calculated the residuals and plotted it in a scatter plot.
+Once we calculated the residuals and plotted it in a [[Scatter Plot]].
 We may see a pattern, if it has a pattern, then our model is bad.
-Here are some of the bad models with bad residuals.
+Here are some of the bad [[Machine Learning Algoritm|models]] with bad residuals.

 ### Bad Patterns
 ![[Pasted image 20220623122554.png]]